MCTeamPotato/Goop-Reforged/README.md

 }

 dependencies {
-    modImplementation(include 'com.github.absolutelyaya:goop:fabric-1.20.1-v0.2')
+    implementation fg.deobf('com.github.MCTeamPotato:Goop-Reforged:1.20.1forge-0.3')
 }
 ```
 And that's pretty much it.
 You can now use the Goop Particles as you want; You can spawn them like any other particle; or we do something a bit cleaner.

 ## Registering Emitters
-Alright, now that you got the dependency imported, we need to add a new Entrypoint.
-First, create a class that implements the ``GoopInitalizer`` Interface.
+Alright, now that you've imported the dependencies, we need to add a new entry point.
+First, create a class that implements the ``GoopInitializer`` interface.
-Then go to your ``mod.json`` and add it as the ``goop`` entrypoint like this:
+Then, register it to the mod event bus like this:
 ```
-"entrypoints": {
-  "goop": [
-    "absolutelyaya.goop.api.Examples"
-  ]
+@SubscribeEvent
+public static void onCommonSetup(FMLCommonSetupEvent event) {
+    new Examples().registerGoopEmitters();
 }
 ```
 ^ That is where this mods Example emitters are registered. ^<br>